morikeli/pretium-app-clone-ui/README.md

 | | |

 ## Overview
-The Petrium Clone App is a streamlined mobile application developed with Flutter, replicating the core user authentication flow found in the original Petrium app.
+The **Pretium Clone App** is a streamlined mobile application developed with Flutter, replicating the core user authentication flow found in the original Pretium app.
 It offers a clean and responsive UI, following modern design principles and ensuring a smooth user experience.

 ### Core features
 1. Onboarding Screens